sjm-steffann/dhcpkit/docs/man/ipv6-dhcpd.ini.rst

 message-handler:
     This is the name of the :ref:`message handler <message_handlers>` that will process incoming requests and generate the replies.
-The server will import the module and call the function :func:`handler` in it with the :class:`parsed configuration <.ConfigParser>` as the only parameter.
+The server will import the module and call the function :func:`handler` in it with a dict with the parsed configuration as the only parameter.

     If the import fails and only a module name is given the server will try to import the module from the :mod:`dhcpkit.ipv6.message_handlers` package.